hameerabbasi/numpy/doc/neps/nep-0031-uarray.rst

-officially recommended way to override NumPy. ``unumpy`` will remain a separate repository/package (which we propose to vendor to avoid a hard dependency, and use the separate ``unumpy`` package only if it is installed) rather than depend on for the time being), and will be developed primarily with the input of duck-array authors and secondarily, custom dtype authors, via the usual GitHub workflow.
+officially recommended way to override NumPy. ``unumpy`` will remain a separate repository/package (which we propose to vendor to avoid a hard dependency, and use the separate ``unumpy`` package only if it is installed) rather than depend on for the time being).
+In concrete terms, ``numpy.overridable`` becomes an alias for ``unumpy``, if available with a fallback to the a vendored version if not. ``uarray`` and ``unumpy`` and will be developed primarily with the input of duck-array authors and secondarily, custom dtype authors, via the usual GitHub workflow.
 There are a few reasons for this:

 * Faster iteration in the case of bugs or issues.